samimaat/SimLab-game/README.md

 # Progress

-At the moment the game contains one unkown substance 'unknownium'.
+At the moment the game contains one unknown substance 'unknownium'.
 It has several properties such as
 - melting point
 - boiling point
 - 'appearance' as in what color it is in pure white light

+You can cycle between different instruments.

 The game has following instruments:
 - Heatbox: You can place the substance inside and change **the temperature** to see what happens to the phase of the substance.